Skip to content

 #Bottom Line

 Start with the Power + Volume Up tap, which resolves the “No command” error on most Android phones in under 10 seconds.
-If that doesn’t work, force restart and then wipe the cache partition.
-Save the factory reset for last, and get professional help if the error keeps returning.
+If that does not work, force restart and then wipe the cache partition.
+Save the factory reset for last, and get professional help if the error keeps returning even after you have walked through every method on this page.

 #Frequently Asked Questions